john-hu/untitled/peeler/spoonacular/README.md

 * storage: the output storage.
 The default value of this is `peeler_output/spoonacular`.
 Two types of files will be output:
   * raw_[yyyyMMdd-HHmmss.tttttt].json: raw data from Spoonacular
   * recipe_[yyyy_week].json: the converted recipe list.
+* count: the count of request would be made

+## Quota mechanism
+Spoonacular limits 150 points per day.
+One request may consume 1.01 points.
+We introduce a quota secure mechanism.
+This peeler will save the quota value from API response to a `quota.json` file who is stored at the same folder of recipe files, peeler_output/spoonacular/quota.json in default.

+The maximum limit is 120 points.
+The peeler raise an OverQuotaError with the used points if the API response over this value.